Action Collections & Receivables Management (ACRM)

 Visit agency website

-A call, letter or voicemail from Action Collections means a creditor has placed your account with them for collection.
+A call, letter or voicemail from ACRM usually means a creditor has placed your account with them for collection because you owe them money.

-Sometimes the debt is genuine, but other times it can be old, already settled, or actually belongs to someone else.
+Sometimes the debt is genuine.
+However, sometimes it might be old, already settled or belong to someone else entirely.

 Don't confirm anything over the phone.
-Ask for written verification first.
-If the caller won't identify the original creditor, hang up.
+Ask for written verification first, including the creditor, the amount, the account number, and the date of last activity.

 Source: Government of Canada (FCAC) – Dealing with a debt collector